 I found a creative outlet in beadwork that was much more appealing than cooking and cleaning and by the age of 14, I beaded a complete wedding gown on my own.
 The fact that this never felt like a chore made it clear this was a passion for me.

-For a few years I hand-beaded bridal gowns for family and friends, and on occasion I’d get paid opportunities with local dressmakers.
+For a few years I hand-beaded bridal gowns for family and friends, and on occasion, I’d get paid opportunities with local dressmakers.
 But I considered it a hobby.
-My foray into headpieces – the work I’ve become know for – began with my younger sisters’ weddings and I found a singular enjoyment with that, that I hadn’t experienced with bridal gowns.
-Though the idea of using my hobby as a means of an income never occurred to me.
+My foray into headpieces – the work I’ve become known for – began with my younger sisters’ weddings and I found a singular enjoyment with that, that I hadn’t experienced with bridal gowns.
+Though the idea of using my hobby as a means of income never occurred to me.
 Until 2010.

 In that year my husband was retrenched and we needed another source of income.
 Like so many things in life, Wimsy began out of necessity.
 It began with scarf pins and alice bands; something small that I could make and hopefully sell at a profit.
 Dressmakers would give me their offcut fabrics and I’d use that to make the alice bands and scarf pins.
 Occasionally there were custom bridal headpieces too.

 For two years Wimsy was at local markets almost every weekend as I tried to sell those headbands, scarf pins and accessories.
 It was hard work and soon, it started to feel like work.
 I wanted to go back to my passion.
 So I made a conscious decision to focus on bridal accessories and specifically on headpieces in 2014/2015.